updated on 20 February 2025

 The employed Bar

-While many barristers are self-employed and work in chambers, approximately 3,000 are currently employed and work in-house.
-Employed barristers practise in various organisations and sectors, varying from business and government to social and health services.
+While many barristers are self-employed and work in chambers, approximately 3,000 (about one-sixth of all barristers) are currently employed and work in-house.
+Employed barristers practise in various organisations and sectors, from business and government to social and health services.
 Employed barristers work across a range of areas of law and remain independent but only accept instructions from, and provide legal services to, their employer.

 The Bar Council has an Employed Barristers’ Committee that represents and promotes the interests of the employed Bar on everything from career development opportunities and building practice to ensuring a diverse and dynamic profession.
 Check out our blog series all about undertaking pupillage at the employed Bar.